 - However, there is often a lot of pressure to make optimal use of scarce resources.

-- The high level of entrepreneurial freedom also harbors the risk of wrong decisions, because founders are solely responsible here and work without the know-how of others.
+- A high level of entrepreneurial freedom also brings the risk of wrong decisions because founders are solely responsible here and work without the know-how of others.